JShollaj/CognideX-Whitepaper/5-Tokenomics.md

 ## Example Case

-With a total of 10,000MB contributed and an initial combined price tag of 1,000,000 Algos, the process unfolds as follows:
+With a total of 10,000MB contributed and an initial combined price tag of 100,000 Dots, the process unfolds as follows:

 1. **Weighted Average Calculation:**
-   - The weighted average is computed as 100 Algos/MB, setting the stage for a reasonable price range.
+   - The weighted average is computed as 10 Dots/MB, setting the stage for a reasonable price range.

 2. **Price Adjustment:**
    - The analyst's suggested price is adjusted to the reasonable range's upper limit if necessary.